MicrosoftDocs/PowerShell-Docs/reference/6/CimCmdlets/Get-CimSession.md

 ### -ComputerName

-Specifies the name of the computer from which to get CIM sessions.
+Specifies the name of the computer to get CIM sessions connected to.
 Wildcard characters are permitted.

 ```yaml